fbngrm/time-tracker/README.md

 ### Database
 A postgres database is used to store the time records for user sessions.
 The schema is initialized on startup by the script in the `initdb` directory.
-Four records are pre-populated on start-up as examples.
+Four records are populated on start-up as examples.

 ### Backend
 A golang backend service provides the API to store and fetch time records.